djinpsu/POMM-Python/README.md

 in POMM.py if you have 10 cores on your CPU, for example.

+Another example is coolingBengaleseFinch.py.
+This file takes sequences in the file 150mA_u_left_tl.annot_observed_sequences.txt and learns POMM.
+The user can dapat this code to use their own sequences.

 The inference algorithm was developed by Dezhe Jin, and should be referred to as the Jin algorithm for inferring POMM.
 Please cite the paper:

     Jiali Lu, Sumithra Surendralal, Kristofer E Bouchard, and Dezhe Z. Jin,